 Moreover, Coinbase fees are higher than other crypto exchanges.
 As we mentioned, credit and debit card transactions are 3.99%.

 Binance’s user interface is easy to use, but the more advanced features might be lost on beginners.
 It has a learning portal for new users, but the interface might discourage beginners from sticking with crypto trading.

 Lastly, both exchanges lack good customer support and impose transaction limits depending on a user’s verification level.
 Coinbase users need to provide personal information to decrease their transaction limits.

 Binance level 1 users can trade up to 2BTC a day.
 While level 2 users can trade up to 100BTC a day.

 Both crypto exchanges offer their users many features and affordable pricing, but there can only be one winner.

 Binance is better for saving on trading, withdrawal, and deposit fees and offers a host of altcoins to trade.

-In Binance vs Coinbase, Coinbase wins with its slightly better experience than Binance, but the latter exchange is unmatched in the number of altcoins it has.
+In Binance vs Coinbase, Coinbase wins with its slightly better experience than Binance, but the latter exchange is unmatched in its number of altcoins.

 Ready to start gambling with your crypto?
-Head on over to our casino where you will find loads of fun games like Roulette, Blackjack, Keno, Video Poker, Slots, Hash Dice, and more to play.
+Head to our casino, where you will find loads of fun games like Roulette, Blackjack, Keno, Video Poker, Slots, Hash Dice, and more to play.